 Naughter Software Logo

-CServerMailslot & CClientMailslot v1.15 MFC wrapper classes for Win32 Mailslots
+CServerMailslot & CClientMailslot v1.24 C++ wrapper classes for Win32 Mailslots

-These 2 classes provides a clean C++ interface to the little known but quite powerful Win32 IPC mechanism called mailslots.
+These 2 classes provides a clean C++ interface to the Win32 IPC mechanism called mailslots.
 They are very similar to the more common "Named pipe" IPC mechanism.
 Unlike named pipes, mailslots use datagrams.
 A datagram is a small packet of information that the network sends along the wire.
 Like a radio or television broadcast, a datagram offers no confirmation of receipt; there is no way to guarantee that a datagram has been received.

 Mailslots can broadcast messages within a domain.
 If several processes in a domain each create a mailslot using the same name, every message that is addressed to that mailslot and sent to the domain is received by the participating processes.
 Because one process can control both a server and client mailslot handle, applications can easily implement a simple message-passing facility within a domain.

-The enclosed zip file contains the source code for the 2 classes and also includes a VC 2005 solution to build a demonstration program called WinNotify.
-People who have used the MS WinPopup utility will notice the "Striking similarity" between it and the demonstration program as shown below:
+The enclosed zip file contains the source code for the 2 classes and also includes a VC 2017 solution to build a demonstration program called WinNotify.
+It is based on the old MS WinPopup utility as shown below:

 WinNotify screen capture